Task Force Ashland Marines Learn Jungle Survival Skills During Exercise Cobra Gold 26

 U.S. Marines assigned to Task Force Ashland, I Marine Expeditionary Force, conduct a jungle survival class as part of Exercise Cobra Gold 2026 at Reconnaissance Camp, Chonburi province, Thailand, March 2, 2026.
 Cobra Gold is the Indo-Pacific’s largest annual military exercise in mainland Asia, co-hosted by the U.S. and Thailand.
 The exercise brings together participants from multiple nations for military training and humanitarian projects that strengthen regional partnerships and demonstrate U.S. commitment to Indo-Pacific security.
-(U.S. Marine Corps video by Cpl.
-Kenneth Twaddell)
+(U.S. Marine Corps video by Sgt.
+Brian Knowles)

 |Date Taken: